Create what moves you

 At LaGrange College, music students can pursue three distinct degree paths depending on their interests—from performance and theatre to music production and audio engineering.

-The Bachelor of Music in Music Production & Audio Engineering prepares students for careers in today’s music industry as songwriters, producers, and audio engineers.
+The Bachelor of Music in Music Production and Audio Engineering prepares students for careers in today’s music industry as songwriters, producers, and audio engineers.
 Through hands-on work in professional studios, students learn modern production techniques, industry-standard recording practices, and the tools used by working professionals.
 Students develop skills in songwriting and music production across multiple genres, including audio engineering, recording techniques, mixing, and mastering with industry-standard digital audio workstations.
 Modern music business entrepreneurship and marketing is integrated to prepare students for the rapidly evolving landscape in the music industry.

-The Bachelor of Music in Film & Media equips students with the creative, technical, and collaborative skills needed to compose and produce music for today’s evolving media industries.
+The Bachelor of Music in Film and Media Scoring equips students with the creative, technical, and collaborative skills needed to compose and produce music for today’s evolving media industries.
 Through intensive study in composition, orchestration, music technology, audio production, and storytelling, students learn how music shapes emotion and narrative across visual and interactive media.
 The program’s interdisciplinary environment encourages collaboration with filmmakers, media artists, and performers, giving students hands-on experience scoring real-world creative projects.

 The Bachelor of Arts in Musical Theatre prepares students for the stage through training in the three essential elements of musical theatre: music, acting, and dance.
 Students gain experience through multiple performance opportunities while studying the history and literature of musical theatre.